Benson-Gikonyo/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 5: Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
     You are not allowed to use any loops or conditional statement Your program should be maximum 5 lines long

+Task 6: Complete this source code to print Welcome to Holberton School! using both str1 and 2